Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Numerical Results and Discussions

-Fig. \ref{fig-res-sumrate} illustrates the sum rate for the \textit{proposed} \gls{bdris} and the \textit{benchmarks}, where $P_{\max}=5$ dBm.
-In Fig. \ref{fig-res-sumrate}a, the sum rate is illustrated vs. the number of users, where $N=5K$ \glspl{re}.
-It can be seen that \textbf{BD-RIS Joint} serves as an upper bound for the sum rate for $N>2$, where the gap increases as the number of users increase.
-This is justified because it optimizes both the scattering matrix of the \gls{bdris} and the precoding matrix at the \gls{bs} simultaneously to maximize the sum rate unlike other \textit{benchmarks} and \textit{proposed} solutions.
-For instance, at $K=10$, \textbf{BD-RIS Joint} achieves a sum rate of $14$ bps/Hz, whereas \textbf{BD-RIS MRT} with \gls{zf} at the \gls{bs} achieves a sum rate of $10.3$ bps/Hz\footnote{It is worth noting that the unitary constraint is only considered for \textbf{BD-RIS Joint} while the rest \gls{bdris} designs consider both symmetric and unitary constraints.}.
-Moreover, it is noted that \textbf{nMIMO} curves have the same slope due to its limited power budget.
-Furthermore, \textbf{nMIMO ZF} achieves better sum rate than \textbf{nMIMO MRT} for such \gls{snr}.
-This is consistent with literature since the conventional \gls{zf} outperforms \gls{mrt} at higher \glspl{snr} because \gls{zf} has the ability to minimize inter-user interference with slight power loss that is insignificant at such \glspl{snr}.
-Also, both \textit{proposed} \gls{bdris} designs outperform \textbf{BD-RIS Max-F} and \textbf{BD-RIS Max-l2} designs because the \textit{proposed} \gls{bdris} designs have better interference management in multiuser systems.
-In addition, \textbf{BS ZF} are both performing poorly since \gls{bdris} is not utilized to enhance the poor channel gains stemming from the double-fading effect.
-Therefore, relying solely on the \gls{bs} for precoding becomes inefficient.
+Fig. \ref{fig-res-sumrate} presents the sum rate performance for both the \textit{proposed} designs and the \textit{benchmarks} across single/group/fully-connected \glspl{bdris}, where $P_{\max}=5$ dBm.
+In Fig. \ref{fig-res-sumrate}a, the sum rate is illustrated as a function of number of users, where $N=2K(K-1)$ \glspl{re}.
+It can be seen that \textbf{Joint} serves as an upper bound, with the gap between the upper bound and the \textit{proposed} designs varying based on the \gls{bdris} architecture.
+For instance, the gap is extremely tight for the fully-connected \gls{bdris} since $N\gg2K-1$, meaning that $N$ is sufficiently large compared to the bound in \eqref{eq-N-bound-null}.
+In contrast, the group-connected and single-connected \glspl{bdris} exhibit a much larger gap from the upper bound, as $N$ is not sufficiently large when compared to the bound in \eqref{eq-N-bound-null}.
+For instance, at $K=8$, the fully-connected \gls{bdris} with \textbf{Joint} achieves a sum rate of $28.3$ bps/Hz, whereas \textbf{MRT} with \gls{zf} at the \gls{bs} achieves a sum rate of $27.7$ bps/Hz\footnote{It is worth noting that \textbf{Joint} only considers \eqref{eq-loss-const} constraint, while the rest \gls{bdris} designs consider both \eqref{eq-recip-const} and \eqref{eq-loss-const} constraints.}.
+Additionally, both \textit{proposed} \gls{bdris} designs outperform \textbf{Max-F} designs because the \textit{proposed} \gls{bdris} designs have better interference management in multiuser systems.
+In addition, \textbf{Spec-ZF} and \textbf{Spec-MRT} are both performing poorly, particularly for the fully-connected \gls{bdris}.
+This is because these designs fail to leverage the \gls{bdris} to mitigate the poor channel gains caused by the double-fading effect, making reliance on the \gls{bs} solely for precoding inefficient.
 For instance, \gls{zf} wastes most of the power for channel inversion leaving very small power gains.
-Moreover, the performance of the \textit{proposed} designs improve as the number of users/\glspl{re} increase which is justified as the scattering matrix Frobenius norm increases as well indicating their effectiveness in handling dense multiuser scenarios.
-While the gap between \textbf{BD-RIS MRT} and \textbf{BD-RIS Null} with \gls{mrt} initialization increases as the number of users increase, the latter can be a good candidate to achieve a reasonable sum rate performance meanwhile maintaining a negligible complexity at the \gls{bs}.
-Furthermore, Fig. \ref{fig-res-sumrate}b shows the sum rate vs. the number of \glspl{re} for $K=2$.
-It is seen that \textbf{nMIMO} curves achieve the best sum rate in this regime, while the specular reflection \textbf{BD-RIS} curves are both lower bounds and the justification holds from Fig. \ref{fig-res-sumrate}a.
-Furthermore, the gap between \textbf{BD-RIS Joint} and \textbf{BD-RIS MRT} is reduced significantly and it vanishes as the number of \glspl{re} grows.
-This indicates that passive \gls{mrt} with \gls{zf} precoding at the \gls{bs} achieves local optimality while maintaining low complexity, and is considered a good candidate for \gls{bdris} with many \glspl{re}.
-Also, the significance of \textbf{BD-RIS Max-F} and \textbf{BD-RIS Max-l2} is shown for high number of \glspl{re} with an advantage for \textbf{BD-RIS Max-F}.
-Their poor performance with relatively small $N$ is justified by the fact that the equivalent channel is ill-conditioned/poorly conditioned for such $N$ values and it improves as $N$ increases.
+Moreover, the performance of the \textit{proposed} designs improve as the number of users/\glspl{re} increase which is justified by the growing Frobenius norm of the scattering matrix, indicating their effectiveness in handling dense multiuser scenarios.
+While the gap between \textbf{MRT} and \textbf{Null} with \gls{mrt} initialization increases as the number of users increase, the latter can be a good candidate to achieve a reasonable sum rate performance meanwhile maintaining a negligible complexity at the \gls{bs}.